voys/ASCI-2023/4/story.md

   -------->Pascal
 ```

 Your task is to determine the correct order of steps.
-If more than one step can be taken, choose the step that comes last in alphabetical order.
+If more than one step can be taken, choose the step that comes first in alphabetical order.

 In the example, this becomes:
 - Only `Timon` can start checking because he has no dependencies.